emjogale/faq-accordion-card/README.md

 To Do

 - sort out the readme!
-- check if h2's would be better than p elements for the questions and if so alter
 - add aria-expanded states inc button.setAttribute
 - check all font sizes and other styling